-Read the full coverage in the Feb.
-20 edition of the Enterprise Dispatch.
-Click here to subscribe to the print or online edition.
+Read the full story in the Oct.
+13 edition of the Enterprise Dispatch.
+Click here to subscribe to the print or online version.

 DASSEL, COKATO, MN – Wednesday was a sad day for the Dassel-Cokato School District, with the news that sixth-grade teacher Beth Flick had passed away that morning after a battle with cancer.

 In a message to staff, Superintendent Jeff Powers noted, “After 25 years in DC, the hole that Beth’s absence leaves in our schools and community is vast.
 We have lost a wonderful friend, teacher, coach, and most of all, person.
 Please keep Beth’s family in your thoughts and prayers.”

 Look for more information in the Friday, Oct.
 20 edition of the Enterprise Dispatch.

 American Legion representatives Dale Hultgren (above) and Carl Wilkin (not pictured) asked the city council about the potential of re-naming Breed’s Park to Veterans Memorial Park.

 DASSEL, MN – After 133 years, Dassel’s Breed’s Park may be headed for a name change, Dassel City Council agreed at its meeting Monday evening.

 American Legion members Dale Hultgren and Carl Wilkin were present to inquire about changing the name of Breed’s Park to Veterans Memorial Park.

 City Clerk/Treasurer Terri Boese came prepared to discuss the issue, armed with council minutes and related historical documentation dating from 1884.
 The documents showed that Breed’s Park was named after Horace and Ella Breed, who donated the entirety of what is now Breed’s Addition Sept.
 10, 1884.